 Before installing the assembly back into the furnace, be sure the fan blades spin without hitting the housing.

 After getting the assembly back in, double-check the fan blades again for proper spinning, you don’t want to damage anything when power is applied, and they spin fast.

 After the assembly is back in place, the wiring can be reconnected.
 This is where the picture taken earlier comes into play.

 If there is a wiring problem, look at the schematic for the furnace and examine the wiring.

 Turn the power back on.
 It is always a good idea to double check everything before turning the power back on.

-Once the power is back on and the thermostat set the furnace should kick on and blower motor begin to spin.
+Once the power is back on, and the thermostat is set, the furnace should kick on and the blower motor spinning.